 This Holiday Salad is the perfect dish to add to your holiday menu.
 It’s tossed with a flavorful apple cider vinaigrette, and takes just 10 minutes to assemble from start to finish!

-It’s fast.
-All you have to do is stir together the dressing, and chop 2 ingredients.
-When you use pre-washed mixed greens as the base for your salad, the assembly is a breeze.
+To prepare it, all you have to do is stir together the dressing and chop 2 ingredients.
+When you use pre-washed mixed greens as the base for your salad, the assembly is a breeze!

 Ingredients You’ll Need